bhavishyakantheti/Employee-Management-And-Attendance-Tracker/README.md

 ## Data Population:

--Tables were initially populated with over 200 employee records using Mockaroo.
+- Tables were initially populated with over 200 employee records using Mockaroo.
--A PL/SQL block with DBMS_RANDOM was used to generate over 1750 realistic attendance records for a week.
+- A PL/SQL block with DBMS_RANDOM was used to generate over 1750 realistic attendance records for a week.

 ## Technologies Used